-- If the patient's Attending Physician does not participate in the EOLOA, or if an agency Hospice Physician is the patient's Attending Physician, patients will be informed that it is their responsibility to identify an Attending Physician who participates in the EOLOA.
+- needs.
+Clinicians can also refer the patient back to the Attending Physician if needed. - 3.
+If the patient's Attending Physician does not participate in the EOLOA, BTBH can assist in providing resources to help them find a prescribing physician.
 BTBH will ensure timely transfer of medical records when needed. - 4.
-The agency's Hospice Physicians/Chief Medical Officer will not prescribe EOLOA medications nor serve in the capacity of the Attending Physician under the EOLOA. - 5.
-It is the responsibility of the Attending Physician to ensure that the patient's and Attending Physician's requirements for participation in the EOLOA are met. - 6.
-If requested by the Attending Physician or patient, an agency Hospice Physician/Chief Medical Officer may act in the capacity of the Consulting Physician under the EOLOA.
-As Consulting Physician, s/he will - A. Examine the patient and relevant medical records - B. Confirm in writing the Attending Physician's diagnosis and prognosis - C. Determine that the individual has the capacity to make medical decisions, is acting voluntarily, and has made an informed decision. - D. If there are indications of a mental disorder, refer the individual for a mental health specialist assessment (by way of informing Attending) - E. Fulfill the record documentation required. - F. Submit the compliance form to the Attending Physician.
-A copy of the form will be retained in the patient's medical record. - 7.
-If patient verbalizes a wish to end their suffering but appears to be unaware of the EOLOA law AND the patient does not have an Attending Physician, or the Attending Physician is unable or unwilling to provide EOLOA information, the team may request the Hospice Physician to outreach to the patient to inform him/her of their legal options.

-This information will be presented in a neutral manner and the Hospice Physician will make it clear that they are not guaranteeing that patient will be eligible to participate.
-If appropriate, the agency Hospice Physician may refer patient to several resources that could help him/her navigate the process.
+It is the responsibility of the Prescribing Physician to ensure that the patient's and Attending Physician's requirements for participation in the EOLOA are met. - 5.
+If requested by the Attending Physician or patient, an agency Hospice Physician/Chief Medical Officer may act in the capacity of the Consulting or Prescribing Physician under the EOLOA.
+As Consulting or Prescribing Physician, s/he will: - A. Examine the patient and relevant medical records. - B. Confirm in writing the Prescribing Physician's diagnosis and prognosis. - C. Determine that the individual has the capacity to make medical decisions, is acting voluntarily, and has made an informed decision. - D. If there are indications of a mental disorder, refer the individual for a mental health specialist assessment (by way of informing the Attending Physician). - E. Fulfill the record documentation required. - F. Submit the compliance form to the Attending Physician.
+A copy of the form will be retained in the patient's medical record. - G. If the BTBH Physician is the Prescribing Physician, they will need to collect all relevant documentation from the Consulting Physician. - 6.
+If a patient verbalizes a wish to end their suffering but appears to be unaware of the EOLOA law or the Attending Physician is unable or unwilling to provide EOLOA information, the team may request the Hospice Physician to outreach to the patient to inform him/her of their legal options. - This information will be presented in a neutral manner and the Hospice Physician will make it clear that they are not guaranteeing that the patient will be eligible to participate.
+If appropriate, the agency Hospice Physician may refer the patient to several resources that could help him/her navigate the process.